Skip to main content

 Why Facebook works for service businesses:

 • Local recommendations are built-in.
 When someone posts "Who's a good electrician in [your city]?" their friends can tag your business directly.
-These recommendation posts are gold—they reach people actively looking for your service.
+These recommendation posts are gold—they reach people who are actively looking for your service.

 • Your business page acts as a mini-website.
-Hours, services, contact info, reviews, and photos—all in one place people already check regularly.
+Hours, services, contact info, reviews, and photos—all in one place that people already check regularly.

 The reality of Facebook reach: